-Nonetheless, changes in stock prices can also affected by the disclosure of firm-specific be and this is information5 indeed why listed companies must comply specific disclosure requirements.
+Nonetheless, changes in stock prices can also affected by the disclosure of firm-specific and this is information5 indeed why companies must comply specific disclosure requirements.
 Corporate disclosure can be defined as the information flow that goes from the management of a company to its shareholders and in order to fill the information asymmetries.
 This can be perceived as a need to mind and fill the gap between managers and shareholders information well-known as agency (or principal-agent) problem (Fama, 1980; Fama and Jensen, 1981).
 The aim of corporate disclosure is "to communicate firm performance and governance to outside investors'

 (Haely & Palepu, 2001).
 In this paper, we refer in particular to disclosure related to corporate governance, with a specific focus on the banking sector.
 We expect our findings to be relevant for banks' management, in order to make careful and prudent decisions about the information they are going to disclose.
 Moreover, our findings are expected to be relevant since the stock market reaction on a bank (and other companies) disclosure - thus how a bank is perceived by investors - has consequences on its valuation and indirectly on its financial soundness.
 There are many types of bank-specific information that need to be disclosed to stakeholders: e.g. financial information, corporate governance, corporate social responsibility (CSR), merger and acquisition strategies (M&As).
 Moreover, disclosure takes different forms (Farvaque et al., 2011): e.g. financial reporting (financial statements, business plans, ...), press releases, conferences, road shows.
 The most timely source of firm-specific information is a firm press release, which can be classified as price sensitive or not in respect of the type of information disclosed (examples of price-sensitive press releases can be: disclosure of interim results, financing issues, M&A decisions).
-Therefore, is reasonable and interesting to analyse the price sensitiveness of the disclosure of a bank press release as it may change firm's market price and impacts on the bank's market performance.

-3 at the Global Investment Conference in London, 26 July 2012.
-4 26 October 2014.
-5 Ryan and Taffler (2002) find that 65% of large stock price changes can be related to firm-specific information.
+Therefore, is reasonable and interesting to analyse the price sensitiveness of the disclosure of a at the Global Investment Conference in London, 26 July 2012.
+26 October 2014.
+Ryan and Taffler (2002) find that 65% of large stock price changes can be related to firm-specific information.